marvin-hansen/rules_rust/examples/bzlmod/musl_cross_compiling/README.md

 ### 3) MUSL builds best with network only applications

 When building network only applications, then MUSL builds most of the time out of the box.
 However, the only remaining issue comes from DNS resolution.
 For historical reasons, the DNS resolution implementation in the standard library expects a HOST file with a default DNS server.
 Because it's a file, this doesnt work with MUSL.
 However, if you use a custom DNS resolver such as the excellent [Hickory DNS crate](https://github.com/hickory-dns/hickory-dns), you simply switch off the default features in the crate dependency and then construct the hickory resolver with a custom configuration containing the network DNS server.
-From there, a network only service usually compiles with MUSL.
+From there, MUSL usually compiles your code.

 ### 4) Test cross compiled MUSL Containers on CI or with Docker